Hi everyone

 All the contenders are determined to do whatever it takes."

-This was so, so, soooo boring and repetitive.
-I can't tell you how many times we were told the same things over and over about events or charactertraits.
-Both the reiterations and being told about them instead of shown angered me.
-I wanted to finish it to find out how it ends but I had to pace myself because I would either nod off, loose all interest in reading anything or get angry.
+This book was so, so, so boring and repetitive.
+I can’t tell you how many times we were told the same things (whether it was about events or character traits) over and over again.
+The constant reiterations and the fact that we were told instead of shown these details frustrated me.
+I wanted to finish it to see how it ended, but I had to pace myself because otherwise, I’d either nod off, lose all interest in reading anything, or just get angry.

 Happy reading!